rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ## Modifications from default Molecule

-Theres a few defaults I **always** change when using `molecule` as it uses `Cookie-Cutter` to create a default configuration.
+Theres a few defaults I **always** change when using `molecule` because it uses `Cookie-Cutter` to create a default configuration.
 The first, `molecule` defaults to Ubuntu, but the majority of our test systems are RHEL based.
 Also I prefer to specify the memory and CPUs rather than relying on the box defaults.

 Another thing we'll change from default is to set up port forwarding.
-Since using `nginx` in this example we may as well set it up so we can hit the webserver locally.
+Because we're using `nginx` in this example, we may as well set it up so we can hit the webserver locally.

-These changes are made through modification of the `molecule/default/molecule.yml` file to be similar to what is given below.
+These changes are made by modifying the `molecule/default/molecule.yml` file to be similar to the following example.
 This `molecule.yml` file is where `molecule` looks for the configuration of instances, testing, linting, etc.

-*Heads up, a raw copy/pasta of below will result in an error.
+*Heads up, a raw copy/pasta of the following code will result in an error.
 Read on to see why*

 ```
 ~/Projects/example_playbooks/nginx_install$ cat molecule/default/molecule.yml